jmorton/booker/docs/data_model.md

 ## Reservation

-A date-interval exclusive relationship between guests and units.
+A date-interval exclusive relationship between a guest and a unit.
 A valid guest, unit, and duration are required.

 ## Audits